-- Fastlane is a toolkit that does a lot of things, like generating screenshots, dealing with code signing, and releasing your application and much more.
+Fastlane is a toolkit that does a lot of things, like generating screenshots, dealing with code signing, and releasing your application and much more.
+Itโs the easiest way to automate beta deployments and releases for your iOS and Android apps. ๐

 You can refer to this repository as a reference.
 Everything in this article is already implemented there.